Start Before You are "Ready"

 - 2 min read

-Have you ever wanted to go after something just for yourself, but kept saying, "It's not the right time"?
-This feeling is very common.
-Timing can be important in many areas of life, and I understand that.
-But think about the idea that the change you want might just need you to stop and notice what’s around you or take a moment to slow down in our busy lives.
-I believe we often put off things that might not matter much to others, especially when they are meant just for our own happiness.
+Have you ever wanted to go after something just for yourself, but told yourself, "It's not the right time"?
+This feeling is very common, and timing can be important in many areas of life.
+Consider the idea that the change you want may need you to stop and notice what’s around you or take a moment to slow down your busy life.
+I believe we often put things off that may not matter much to others, especially when they are meant just for our own fulfillment.

 Seeking solutions outside oneself is often a temporary remedy that cannot satisfy those feelings in the long run.
 True calmness, awareness, and clarity are found within yourself.